pujagolani/Coffee_Culture/README.txt

 12:54 pm
-Started making AboutUs page, add aboutus in views/home trying to do css save it.
+Started making AboutUs page, add aboutus in views/home trying to do css save it. run sucessfully. try to add image, not getting output.